Lou Everett: Test pilot career

 Everett returned to the United States to resume his education at Mississippi State.
 He graduated in 1954 with a degree in Aeronautical Engineering and joined Chance-Vought in California as an engineer.
 In 1955, he was hired by Ryan Aeronautical Company as their second test pilot for the X-13 Vertijet, joining Ryan’s Chief Test Pilot, Pete Girard.
 The X-13 was the world’s first pure jet VTOL aircraft, and Girard and Everett were the only pilots to fly it.
 As a result of their research work on the X-13, the two men received awards from the New York Academy of Sciences.
 During this time, Everett became one of the original 17 members of the Society of Experimental Test Pilots.

 During the test phase of Ryan’s VZ-3 Vertiplane, Girard resigned from test piloting, and Everett became Ryan’s Chief Engineering Experimental Test Pilot.
 He continued testing the Vertiplane and began testing (a maiden flight: May 23, 1961; Flight magazine) the Flex-Wing; a Rogallo-wing aircraft which evolved into the XV-8 Fleep.
 On May 23, 1961, flying the Flex-Wing, he became the first man to leave the ground in a powered Rogallo.

 The next project was the XV-5 Vertifan, jointly developed by Ryan and General Electric, and first flown by Everett.
 The Vertifan employed the lift fan concept to achieve vertical flight, diverting jet thrust to spin louvered fans in the wings and nose.
 On April 27, 1965, the two Vertifan prototypes made their public debut during a press demonstration at Edwards.
 One was to fly horizontally in front of the grandstand, while the other would convert from horizontal to vertical flight and descend.
 Everett was in the plane scheduled to descend.
 Flying at 180 kn and an altitude of 800 ft, he prepared to transition from conventional to fan mode, but the Vertifan unexpectedly pitched nose down.
-Everett ejected, but the ejection seat failed and his parachute caught on the plane’s high tail.
+Everett radioed "I've got to get out!" and ejected, but the ejection seat failed and his parachute caught on the plane’s high tail.
 He went down with the plane and was killed.